ThirdBlockStudios/Tetris2D/README.md

 # Tetris Project

-This project is a simple 2D Tetris game developed using the Godot game engine and implemented in GDScript.
+This project is a simple 2D Tetris game developed by Third Block Studios using the Godot game engine and implemented in GDScript.
 It includes various features such as a visible piece queue, music and sound effects, piece holding, and all the standard Tetris gameplay elements.
 This README.md file provides instructions on how to run and customize the project.

 ![Tetris Demo](demo.gif)